 Natural Areas: Creating and maintaining natural areas, including wildscapes, trails, habitat, and interpretive areas such as animal and bird blinds and butterfly gardens.
-Specific areas at which members volunteer are Acton Nature Center, Comanche Peak Nature Trail, Cleburne State Park, Dinosaur Valley State Park, and Fossil Rim Wildlife Center.
+Specific areas at which members volunteer are Acton Nature Center, Cleburne State Park, Dinosaur Valley State Park, and Fossil Rim Wildlife Center.

 Natural Resource Management: Improving, restoring, rescuing, and rehabilitating public natural areas and resources.
 Volunteer activities include removing invasive species; removing debris; restoring habitats with native grasses, forbes, shrubs, and trees; creating habitats such as bird and bat houses; and enhancing pollinator reproduction by installing bee houses.
-Volunteers conduct these activities at partner sites, including Acton Nature Center, Dinosaur Valley State Park, Cleburne State Park, and at the semi-annual Brazos River cleanup days organized by a chapter member.
+Volunteers conduct these activities at partner sites, including Acton Nature Center, Dinosaur Valley State Park, Cleburne State Park, and at the annual Brazos River cleanup.

 Field Research (Citizen Science): Citizen science activities that chapter members participate in include blue bird box monitoring and Monarch tagging at Acton Nature Center, plant surveys for butterfly habitat at Dinosaur Valley State Park, shrike surveys at Fossil Rim Wildlife Center, local bioblitzes, and water quality monitoring.